Rishiraj1308/CABZI/docs/GUIDE.md

 The admin panel is the central hub for managing the entire CPR ecosystem.

-- **Unified Partner Management:** Admins can view, approve, reject, and manage all three types of partners—**Cure (Hospitals), Path (Drivers), and ResQ (Mechanics)**—from a single, unified interface.
+- **Unified Partner Management:** Admins can view, approve, reject, and manage all three partner types—**Cure (Hospitals), Path (Drivers), and ResQ (Mechanics)**—from a single, unified interface.
 - **Platform Audit:** Admins can view a complete history of all rides, emergency cases, and support tickets.
-- **Financial Oversight:** A dedicated panel to monitor the financial health of the platform, including Cabzi Bank operations and partner subscriptions.
+- **Financial Oversight:** A dedicated panel to monitor the financial health of the platform, including Curocity Bank operations and partner subscriptions.